GerasimosChristoforatos/Forecasting_Housing_NZ/README.md

 python Script4_All_models_compared.py
 ```

-Script 4 does not depend on Script 3 — the optimal hyperparameters are already
+Script 4 doesn't need Script 3 — the tuned hyperparameters are already hardcoded in
-hardcoded there.
-Only run Script 3 if you are re-tuning.
+it.
+Only run Script 3 if you're re-tuning.

-## Before you run
+## Things worth knowing first

-**Library versions matter.** `statsforecast`, `neuralforecast` and
+**Pin the library versions.** `statsforecast`, `neuralforecast` and
-`hierarchicalforecast` change APIs between releases.
-The pinned versions in
+`hierarchicalforecast` change their APIs between releases.
+The versions in
-`requirements.txt` are the ones these scripts were written against.
-In particular,
+`requirements.txt` are what these scripts were written against. `statsforecast` 2.x
-`statsforecast` 2.x treats `unique_id` as a column rather than the DataFrame index,
+treats `unique_id` as a column rather than the DataFrame index, and the scripts
-so a 1.x install will fail immediately.
+assume that, so a 1.x install fails straight away.

-**Script 1 has a known bug.** The heterogeneous-baseline block at the end calls
-`load_and_filter_hierarchy` expecting three return values, but the function returns
-two, raising `ValueError: not enough values to unpack`.
-To run it, change the return
-statement to `return hier_df.reset_index(), S_df, tags` and indent the block into
-the `if __name__ == "__main__"` guard.
-This affects only the supplementary
-heterogeneous comparison — the main results are unaffected, and Script 4 is correct
-as published.

-**Script 3 is slow.** 1,000 trials × 3 hierarchy groups × 4 folds, each training an
+**Script 3 takes hours.** 1,000 Optuna trials × 3 hierarchy groups × 4 folds, each
-LSTM.
-Many hours on CPU, and not resumable if interrupted.

-**Results may drift slightly.** The LSTM is seeded, but full reproducibility in
+one training an LSTM.
+It also can't resume if you interrupt it.

+**Expect small numerical drift.** The LSTM is seeded and thread counts are pinned,
-PyTorch also depends on hardware.
-Published results were produced on CPU, Windows.
+but exact reproducibility in PyTorch still depends on hardware.
+The published numbers
+came from CPU on Windows.

-**Caching.** The scripts write joblib caches (`sf_cache/`, `statsforecast_cache/`).
+**Clear the caches when you change things.** The scripts write joblib caches
+(`sf_cache/` from Scripts 2–4, `statsforecast_cache/` from Script 1).
+If you modify
-Delete these if you change the data or the cross-validation settings, or stale fits
+the data or the cross-validation settings without deleting these, you'll silently get
-will be returned.
+the old fits back.

-**Fonts.** Scripts 2 and 4 set the font to Cambria.
-On Linux and macOS matplotlib
+**Fonts.** Scripts 2 and 4 ask for Cambria, which Linux and macOS usually don't have.
-falls back to its default and warns.
+Matplotlib falls back to its default and warns.
 Cosmetic only.

 ## Limitations

-The framework uses endogenous historical data only — no interest rates, material
+This uses historical data only — no interest rates, material costs or population
-costs or population growth.
-The residual learner is restricted to
+growth.
+The residual learner is restricted to sequence-to-sequence LSTMs, so whether
-sequence-to-sequence LSTMs.
-Validation is on New Zealand data only.
-Section 3.6 of
+that stage is optimal is untested.
+Validation is on New Zealand data alone, so the
-the paper covers these in full.
+size of the gains elsewhere is an open question.
+Section 3.6 of the paper goes
+through all of this properly.

 ## Citing